urql-graphql/urql/packages/next-urql/README.md

 In client-side SPAs using `urql`, you typically configure the Client yourself and pass it as the `value` prop to `urql`'s context `Provider`. `withUrqlClient` handles setting all of this up for you under the hood.
 By default, you'll be opted into server-side `Suspense` and have the necessary `exchanges` set up for you, including the [`ssrExchange`](https://formidable.com/open-source/urql/docs/api/#ssrexchange-exchange-factory).

+### Resetting the client instance

+In rare scenario's you possibly will have to reset the client instance (reset all cache, ...), this is an uncommon scenario and we consider it "unsafe" so evaluate this carefully for yourself.

+When this does seem like the appropriate solution any component wrapped with `withUrqlClient` will receive the `resetUrqlClient` property, when invoked this will create a new top-level client and reset all prior operations.

 #### `exchanges`

 When you're using `withUrqlClient` and you don't return an `exchanges` property we'll assume you wanted the default exchanges, these contain: `dedupExchange`, `cacheExchange`, `ssrExchange` (the one you received as a first argument) and the `fetchExchange`.